-The Chronic Conditions Course is comprised of 5 lessons.
+The Chronic Conditions Course for persons with SCI is comprised of 5 lessons.
 Depending on the complexity of the lesson, it is recommended that clients spend 1 to 2 weeks on a given lesson.
-Lessons consist of educational materials that are accessed online, and “Do it Yourself” (DIY) activities and resources that are to be reviewed offline, as well as additional resources for common concerns.
-With the suggested time frame, clients should engage in the Course for 8 weeks.
+Lessons consist of educational materials that are accessed online, and “Do it Yourself” (DIY) activities and resources that are reviewed offline, as well as additional resources for common concerns.
+With the suggested time frame, clients should complete The Chronic Conditions Course in 8 to 10 weeks.

 The Psychoeducation SCI Rehabilitation Course for those with SCI consists of 5 education lessons which provide background on how a spinal cord injury can occur and the potential areas affected.
 The course also provides an overview of the different mental health and pain concerns experienced by persons with SCI, along with common interventions for symptom management.
 Participants will have 1 to 2 weeks to learn each lesson.
 The Psychoeducation SCI Rehabilitation Course should take 8 to 10 weeks to complete.

 Participants will complete questionnaires prior to the start of the program, before each lesson of the program, once they have completed the program, and 3 months after completing the program.
 The questionnaires will assess the impact of the SCI as well as anxiety and depression symptoms.